What Is a DNS Leak?

 DNS leakage is primarily a user privacy topic, but it intersects proxy and VPN policy.
 Businesses ask whether paid traffic comes from privacy tools; our VPN blocking FAQ explains product stance.
 Aggressive blocking of all privacy tech creates false positives, while ignoring anonymization entirely invites suspicious behavior from scripted clicks.

 Operational teams also harden employee laptops so research traffic does not accidentally expose strategy through leaked queries on café Wi-Fi.
 That is closer to security than click fraud, yet the same network hygiene reduces espionage-style scraping that can inform ad fraud schemes.
-Practical hardening pairs VPN DNS lock features with OS firewall rules.
-For ad accounts, see blocking VPN traffic on Google Ads when policy requires stricter geo integrity.
+Soft context: site bot detection and campaign quality are separate from fixing a leaky VPN client.

 Abisola